cloudshiftstrategies/css_terraform_training/docs/prereqs.md

 ### 1. Github
 Sign up for a [github account](https://github.com/join?source=experiment-header-dropdowns-home)
-* request that your user be added to your company's GitHub organization
+* or request that your user be added to your company's GitHub organization

 ### 2. Terraform Enterprise
-Sign up for a [terraform enterprise account](https://app.terraform.io/account/new)
+Sign up for a [terraform cloud account](https://app.terraform.io/account/new)
 * request that your user be added to your companies TFE organization

 ### 3. Cloud Account (AWS or Azure)